HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

 4. Displaying the results based on the update action and applying the update.
     - User may proceed to update all from the list or specifically select the items for update.
     - Click the "Apply updates" button to open the confirmation dialog.
-    - A tooltip saying "Apply updates to all list items" will appear on hover.

     ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_result.png)

 5. Displaying the confirmation update dialog.
     - The confirmation dialog will contain the number of items to be updated and the update action.
-    - Click "Confirm" to send the bulk update request.
+    - Click "Update" to send the bulk update request.

     ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_confirmation.png)